360macky/graphem/README.md

 Currently NASA Open MCT does not support [TypeScript](https://github.com/microsoft/TypeScript) (see [these issues](https://github.com/nasa/openmct/issues?q=is%3Aissue+is%3Aopen+typescript)), but for a better development experience this plugin was built on it.

 For better integration with the Graphem package it uses [RollUp](https://rollupjs.org/guide/en/), a module bundler, in the same style as [Open MCT YAMCS](https://github.com/evenstensberg/yamcs-openmct-plugin).
 Thanks to this same configuration, it will export a file in UMD ([Universal Module Definition](https://github.com/umdjs/umd)) format.

-## 🤲 Contributing

-Do you would like to contribute?
-Do you want to be the author of a new feature?
-Awesome! please fork the repository and make changes as you like.
-[Pull requests](https://github.com/360macky/project-name/pulls) are warmly welcome.

 ## 📃 License